top of page

 The adjective 'contagious' is derived from the noun 'contagion' and shares its etymological roots in the Latin word 'contagiosus,' which is formed from 'contagio,' itself derived from 'contingere.'
 'Contingere' combines 'con-' meaning 'together' and 'tingere' meaning 'to touch.'
 This etymology elegantly conveys the essence of 'contagious' as something that is capable of being spread or transmitted from one person, animal, or object to another, often through touch or close contact.
 It implies the potential for an infection, condition, or influence to be easily passed on when individuals or entities come into contact with each other.
 The term 'contagious' maintains its etymological connection to the concept of touching and spreading, emphasizing the ease with which certain diseases, behaviors, or qualities can be communicated among individuals or entities.

-Quiz: Find the meaning of the adjective contagious:
+Find the correct meaning of the adjective contagious:

 Try Again!